By: All Criminal Justice Schools Staff

-Read about the job of a probation officer, including education, certification, and probation officer salary.
+Read about probation officer roles, including required education and probation officer salary.

 probation officer meeting with client